cuijiyao01/docker-k8s-training/docker/Exercise 4 - Dockerfiles Extended.md

-# Optional Exercise 5 - Dockerfiles Part 2: Building your own image from scratch
+# Optional Exercise 4 - Dockerfiles Extended: Building your own image from scratch

 In this exercise, you will create your very own _nginx_ image from scratch.